The History of

 at the Utah School for the Deaf

-Despite the financial challenges that USDB faced, Julio Diaz noted that Jill Radford and two chairpersons, Brian Thornsberry, USD Athletic Director and 1991 graduate of the Idaho School for the Deaf, and Craig Radford, an alumnus of the Idaho School for the Deaf and a long-time volunteer high school basketball head coach, were able to host the 35th Annual Western States Basketball Classic in 2009.
-They worked extremely hard to ensure that the event went off without a hitch for everyone involved.
+Despite the financial challenges that USDB faced, Julio Diaz noted that Jill Radford and two chairpersons, Brian Thornsberry, USD Athletic Director and 1991 graduate of the Idaho School for the Deaf, and Craig Radford, a long-time volunteer high school basketball head coach, were able to host the 35th Annual Western States Basketball Classic in 2009.
+Their great effort and meticulous planning led to the successful execution of the event, reassuring all participants.
 Julio said that it worked absolutely perfectly (Julio Diaz, personal communication, October 2010).

-Julio Diaz believed that the Utah School for the Deaf (USD) should have the same opportunity as public high schools to participate in the Utah High School Athletic Association (UHSAA) and compete against other high school teams.
-However, to compete in the Western States Basketball Classic (WSBC), USD had to become a UHSAA member.
-Diaz warned Dr. Jennifer Howell that leaving the UHSAA would make it difficult to re-enter and fit USD's players into the existing teams' schedules.
-Even if a new superintendent revived athletics and restored funding, the UHSAA's lengthy and selective application process would still limit participation (Julio Diaz, personal communication, October 2010).
-After much persuasion, Dr. Howell agreed to keep the athletic programs running.
-However, Steven W. Noyce, a former student of Dr. Bitter's oral training program and a vocal advocate for mainstreaming, became the superintendent of the Utah Schools for the Deaf and the Blind in 2009.
-He was not fond of sporting activities and believed that Deaf and hard of hearing students should participate in public school sports programs.
-The Utah Deaf community speculated that Superintendent Noyce pressured Dr. Howell to cancel sporting events.
-Fortunately, the Utah Deaf community triumphed and won, saving the USD sporting programs.
+Julio Diaz believed that the Utah School for the Deaf should have the same opportunities as public high schools to participate in the Utah High School Athletic Association (UHSAA) and compete against other high school teams.
+However, in order to compete in the Western States Basketball Classic (WSBC), the Utah School for the Deaf needed to become a UHSAA member.
+Julio cautioned Dr. Jennifer Howell that leaving the UHSAA would make rejoining difficult and would complicate the scheduling of games for the USD's players.
+Even if a new superintendent were to revive athletics and restore funding, the lengthy and selective application process of the UHSAA would still limit their participation (Julio Diaz, personal communication, October 2010).

 In 2015, the Utah School for the Deaf hosted the Western State Basketball and Cheerleading Classics from January 28th to January 31st at the Robert G. Sanderson Community Center and Taylorsville High School.
-The event was a success thanks to months of planning and preparation.
+The event was a success, thanks to months of planning and preparation.
 Under the guidance of Deaf coach Wade Hester, the Utah School for the Deaf boys' team won the WSBC championship.
-In the final game, the USD boys' team defeated Phoenix School for the Deaf with a score of 59 to 40 (Tanner, UAD Bulletin, February 2015; Montalette, UAD Bulletin, February 2015).
-Craig Radford, the then-Director of Business Development at ZVRS, flew from Florida to Utah to support the team.
-Having coached these boys for ten years, he knew them from a young age, and they regarded him as a mentor, teacher, and friend.
-Craig must have been ecstatic to see such a strong array of players win the championship match.
+In the final game, the USD boys' team defeated the Phoenix School for the Deaf with a score of 59 to 40 (Tanner, UAD Bulletin, February 2015; Montalette, UAD Bulletin, February 2015).

-Following the end of Steven W. Noyce's tenure in 2013, Joel Coleman, a former Utah State Board of Education member, assumed the role of superintendent of the Utah Schools for the Deaf and the Blind.
-He also appointed Michelle Tanner as an associate superintendent of the Utah School for the Deaf.
+Following Steven W. Noyce's tenure in 2013, Joel Coleman, a former Utah State Board of Education member, assumed the role of superintendent of the Utah Schools for the Deaf and the Blind.
+He also appointed Michelle Tanner as an associate superintendent, responsible for overseeing the academic and extracurricular activities.
 Their leadership was instrumental in the continued expansion and success of the school's athletic program.

 Utah Athletic Club of the Deaf

-Deaf athletes from Utah participated in the first competition of the Far West Athletic Association of the Deaf as The Silent Club, leading to the founding of the Utah Athletic Club of the Deaf in 1945.
-John (Jack) F. White, a sports enthusiast, collected most of the historical material published in the "Utah Athletic Club of the Deaf: 50th Anniversary Celebration 1947–1997" Program Book.
+Deaf athletes from Utah, representing The Silent Club, participated in the first competition of the Far West Athletic Association of the Deaf.
+This event led to the establishment of the Utah Athletic Club of the Deaf in 1945.
+A significant figure in preserving the club's history is John "Jack" F. White, a sports enthusiast whose dedication and passion led him to collect much of the historical material featured in the program book for the 'Utah Athletic Club of the Deaf: 50th Anniversary Celebration 1947–1997.'

 The Salt Lake Silent Club is Formed